Natural Peasant

 13. Stuck on Grime: Can't remove that nasty burnt or stuck on grime on your counter?
 Sprinkle a little bit of baking soda on the ick and spray the top with vinegar.
 Be warned, baking soda and vinegar are the same ingredients used for those exploding volcanoes our science teachers made in school.
 So don't be surprised if it sizzles.

 14. Detarnish Silverware: I borrowed this awesome recipe from Susanbranch.com.
 Line your sink with aluminum foil.
 Combine 1/2 cup of table salt and 1/2 cup of baking soda.
 Fill with hot water and then add silverware.
 Let it sit for about 30 minutes and the tarnish will transfer to the aluminum foil.
-Picture is also borrowed from Susanbranch.com.
+Picture is also borrowed from Susanbranch.com.15.
+Refrigerator Deodorizer and Scrub: The last thing that you want is to put some chemical in your refrigerator.
+I always have a container of baking soda sitting open in my refrigerator and use baking soda + water to make a paste for cleaning the inside incase of a sticky spill.

 Scroll to Top